ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 ![[Screenshot from 2024-10-21 11-05-50.png]]

 Spark code is converted to jobs, which consist of stages, which consist of tasks.
 Tasks run on a single CPU core and operate on a single partition.

+If there are too many partitions running, repartitioning can be used to run everyt